layline-io/layline-doc/docs/04-language-reference/javascript/examples/js-example-read-reference-data.md

 ```

-:::caution Nullify connection after use
+:::warning Nullify connection after use
 Make sure you always do `connection = null` after use of your connection, in order to release the connection object.
 :::